-A randomly-generated, statistically-valid sample was taken from the Main, Delinquent, and the Capias populations.
-The categories and number of samples tested are listed below:
+A randomly-generated, statistically-valid sample was taken from the Central, JP4, and the CSCD populations.
+The number of samples tested are listed below:

-- The Main population 40 cases were tested as detailed in Procedures 8 through 11 listed below. - The Delinquent population 46 and 44 cases were tested, respectively, as detailed in Procedures 12 and 13 below. - The Capias population 30 cases were tested as detailed in Procedure 14 below. - 3.
-Obtain a completed survey, in a form prescribed by CIP Audit, from the county/municipality.
+- The Central program 38 cases were tested for components 5 through 8 as detailed in Procedures 8 through 11 outlined below.
+In addition, 40 cases were tested for components 9 and 10, and 31 cases were tested for component 11, as detailed in Procedures 12 through 14 below. - JP4 Three (3) cases were tested for components 5 through 11, as detailed in Procedures 8 through 14 below. - CSCD program Two (2) cases were tested for components 5 through 8, as detailed in Procedures 8 through 11 outlined below.

+3. Obtain a completed survey, in a form prescribed by CIP Audit, from the jurisdiction.

 A completed survey was obtained and reviewed for information pertinent to the engagement.
-Survey responses were used to determine compliance with Procedures 4 through 6 listed below.
+Survey responses were used to determine compliance with Procedures 4 through 6 outlined below.

-4. Evaluate the survey to determine if the local collection program has designated at least one (1) employee whose job description contains an essential job function of collection activities.
+4. Evaluate the survey to determine if each local collection program has designated at least one (1) employee whose job description contains an essential job function of collection activities.
 Answers received will be verified during field work.

-Each collection program had at least one staff employee whose job description contains essential job functions of the collection activities as a priority job function.
-During the field audit process the auditor met, observed, and discussed the County's collection staff job duties relating to the County's collection activities.
+Each collection program had at least one staff employee whose job description contains essential job functions of the collection activities.
+During the field audit process, the auditor met, observed, and discussed the County's collection staff job duties relating to the County's collection activities.